 If you modify

 bin/setenv.sh, you will need to restart Confluence for the changes to take effect.

-What can you do to minimise the time taken to handle the garbage collection?
-See http://java.sun.com/docs/hotspot/gc1.4.2/ for details on tuning the JVM to minimise the impact that garbage collection has on the running application.
+What can you do to minimize the time taken to handle the garbage collection?
+See http://java.sun.com/docs/hotspot/gc1.4.2/ for details on tuning the JVM to minimize the impact that garbage collection has on the running application.

 Was this helpful?